IIIF/website/source/community/consortium/join.md

 * Eligibility to serve on the [Executive Committee and Operating Committee](https://iiif.io/community/consortium/consortium_committees/), which govern the consortium
 * Voting rights in annual Executive Committee elections

+**Associate membership - $2,500 annual sustaining contribution**

+* Discount for one Annual Conference registration
+* Priority registration for regional and special events
+* Two discounted registrations for quarterly trainings
+* Discounted hourly rate for custom training
+* Eligibility to serve on the [Technical Review Committee](https://iiif.io/community/consortium/trc), which guides development of the IIIF specifications and approves all updates and additions to the APIs

 **Associate membership - Low and Middle Income Countries- $1,000 annual sustaining contribution**